Narmis-E/unix-github-badges/README.md

 # unix-github-badges
 A collection of github badges for unix distros, window managers and desktop environments alike.
 Made using thr badge generator at https://custom-icon-badges.demolab.com/. \
 If I am missing any DE/WMs (I am) feel free to make a PR for them. \
-I am using the colour blue as a default, but you can change this to any colour by simply changing the colour in the URL:
+You can change the second colour to a small amount of colours by simply changing the colour in the URL:

 Debian--blue.svg: ![](https://custom-icon-badges.demolab.com/badge/Debian--blue.svg?logo=debian-red)\
 Debian--darkred.svg: ![](https://custom-icon-badges.demolab.com/badge/Debian--darkred.svg?logo=debian-red)\